 Current Co-supervisors wishing to move to Principal status should first seek the endorsement of their Faculty Sub-Dean Graduate Studies, and then email graduateresearch@csu.edu.au to request this, attaching a current CV.
 This application will then be considered by the Dean, Graduate Research.
 Additional training is also required.

-Supervisors who are supervising First Nations HDR candidates or candidates undertaking on-Country research are also recommended to complete a short course: Supervising First Nations Candidates and on-Country Research, which is run several times throughout the year.
-An Expression of Interest process is used due to limited numbers.
+All supervisors (and particularly Supervisors who are supervising First Nations HDR candidates or candidates undertaking on-Country research) are also recommended to complete a short course: Supervising First Nations Candidates and on-Country Research, which is run twice per year (June/July and Jan/Feb).
+Please submit an Expression of Interest for access to this training site.

 For more information visit Supervisor Training